cloudflare/cloudflare-docs/content/load-balancing/additional-options/load-balancing-rules/expressions.md

 ---
 title: Expressions
-order: 20
 pcx-content-type: reference
+weight: 21
+meta:
+  title: Load Balancing expressions
 ---

 # Load Balancing expressions

-[Load Balancing rules](/additional-options/load-balancing-rules) use two kinds of expressions:
+[Load Balancing rules](/load-balancing/additional-options/load-balancing-rules/) use two kinds of expressions:

 *   [Simple expressions](#simple-expressions) compare a value from an HTTP request to a value defined in the expression.
 A simple expression is identified by the presence of a **comparison operator** (*equals* or *less than*, for example).